relsqui/frpg-kabobs/README.md

 # FarmRPG Kabob Price Simulator

 This python script simulates ten million (by default) hours of steak kabob prices and a set of investors with policies about when they buy and sell, then prints a table showing how much silver each investor made.
-You can tinker with its behavior by changing a few all-caps variables near the top of the script.

-If you have [git](https://git-scm.com/downloads) and [python 3](https://www.python.org/downloads/) installed, you can get it and try it like this:
+## No math please, just advice

+Buy under 10,000.
+Sell over 10,000.
+Check prices as often as convenient.
+Don't overthink it. :)

+## Installation

+You don't need to download this if you just want to read about how it works and what the results are, but if you want to play with it, you can install [git](https://git-scm.com/downloads) and [python 3](https://www.python.org/downloads/) and do this (Windows users, use Powershell or the WSL, not cmd):

 ```
 git clone https://github.com/relsqui/frpg-kabobs.git